 General queries and FAQs while making Rent Agreements

-General queries and FAQs while making Rent Agreements: The Rent agreement is a contract written, between the owner of a property and a renter who desires to have temporary possession of the property as distinguished from a lease which is more typically for a fixed term.
-There are lot of queries related to Rent Agreements, check more details from below….
+General queries and FAQs while making Rent Agreements: The Rent agreement is a contract written, between the owner of a property and a renter who desires to have temporary possession of the property as distinguished from a lease which is more typical for a fixed term.
+There are a lot of queries related to Rent Agreements, check more details below.

 Q1.
 What happens if I rent without an agreement?

 Ans.
 There needs to be a legally valid documentation of the terms and conditions of the rental agreement.
 The lease agreement or rent agreement needs to be in a specific format as per certain convention and laws.

 Failure to have a rent agreement signed by both the parties will lead to legal inefficiencies in the case of a dispute.

 Ans.
 A stamp duty paid rental agreement is considered a proper and legally valid document, has evidentiary value as it is admitted as documentary evidence in courts.

 The rental agreement draft should be printed on a stamp paper of suitable stamp value according to the Stamp Act of each State to make it legally valid.

 Q3.
 Why is a rental agreement only for 11 months?

 Ans.
 It is rather a convention that is being followed by landowners to seal rental/lease agreements only for 11 months to avoid registration of the agreement with the local competent authorities.